On irrationals with Lagrange value exactly 3: Proof of Theorem

 \subsection{Ideas of the construction}

-Since we can identify irrationals with infinite sequences and the definition of Lagrange value for irrationals can be naturally extended to infinite words, we will not distinguish irrationals with infinite words in the following text.
+Given $x=x_1x_2\dots$ an infinite word, we can always identify $x$ with the irrational $[0;x]$, and we can naturally extend the definition of Lagrange value for irrationals to infinite words, so we will not distinguish between infinite word $x$ and irrational $[0;x]$ in the following text.

 We are going to prove that there are uncountably many elements in $X_3(\infty)$ and $X_3(0)$ which are the projection of some infinitely renormalizable bi-infinite word.

 We begin by considering a composition of renormalizations.
 Let $(\alpha,\beta)\in\overline{P}$ be some word pair of alphabet $\{a,b\}$ and let $\widetilde{U},\widetilde{V}$ be the following actions: